JerryLinLinLin/AV_Detection_Dump/README.md

 ## About <a name = "about"></a>

-This project contains the CSV files of malware detection names from Antivirus software, and a PowerShell script for dumping the detection entries.
+This project contains the CSV files of malware detection names from antivirus software, and a PowerShell script for dumping the detection entries.

 ## Getting Started <a name = "getting_started"></a>